-Chemotherapy and hair loss
+Cancer treatment and hair loss

 Hair loss can occur anywhere on the body including the scalp, eyebrows, eyelashes, chest, underarms, face and pubic area.

-Chemotherapy causes the hair to break off at or near the scalp.
+Chemotherapy may cause the hair on your head to break off at or near the scalp.
 Shortly before the hair falls out you might feel some scalp irritation, discomfort or itchiness.
-You may notice hair on your pillow and sheets and when you brush or wash it.
+You may notice fallen hair on your pillow and sheets and when you brush or wash it.
 The hair may fall out over a very short period of time (days).
-It is common for hair loss to begin about 2–4 weeks after starting treatment.
+It is common for hair loss to begin two to three weeks after starting treatment.
 Eyelashes and eyebrows may take longer to fall out.

 Hair will only fall out in the area of the body being treated.
-For example, if you are having radiotherapy to your head you will probably lose some hair from your scalp.
+For example, if you are having radiation therapy to your head you will probably lose some hair from your scalp.
 If the area being treated includes an armpit or your chest, then it is only hair in these regions that is likely to fall out.